SwedbankPay/developer.swedbankpay.com/_includes/use-case-one-click.md

 ## Removal of Payment Method Details

-When certain conditions arise, such as encountering specific error codes or receiving requests from the payer to remove their details, it becomes necessary to initiate the deletion of associated tokens.
-Here are two methods:
+ When conditions like error codes or payer requests to remove details are met, you'll need to archive associated tokens.
+There are two methods available:

-*   Deletion of all Tokens:
+*   Archive all tokens:

-Send a `PATCH` call to the base URL with the endpoint `/psp/paymentorders/payerOwnedTokens/<payerReference>`.
+ Send a `PATCH` call to the base URL with the endpoint `/online/payer/payees/<payeeId>/payers/<payerReference>/archives`.

-This operation is only available for “Payer Aware Menu”.

-*   Deletion of a singular Token:
+*   Archive a singular token:

-Use the URL `/psp/paymentorders/paymenttokens/<TokenValue>`.
+Use the URL `/online/payer/payees/<payeeId>/tokens/<tokenId>/archives`.

-Both scenarios generate the same response:

-{% capture response_content %}{
-"state": "Deleted",
-"comment": "Comment on why the deletion is happening" }{% endcapture %}

-{% include code-example.html
-    title='Token Deletion Response'
-    header=response_header
-    json= response_content
-    %}
+Full request and response for the two `PATCH` calls can be found in the Token Handling section under [archive all][archive-all]{:target="_blank"} or [archive single][archive-single]{:target="_blank"} token respectively.

 ## Common causes that triggers the need for deletion